Enri2077/rsbb/rsbb_etc/doc/rsbb_arch_overview.md

 The interface for the communication between the RSBB nodes is composed by ROS services and topics.

-The services and topics used to communicate between different packages are specified in rsbb_benchmarking_messages/msg.
+The services and topics used to communicate between different packages are specified in the rsbb_benchmarking_messages package.

 `TODO cont`

 ### Robot communication

 #### Network

-`TODO: insert network graph`

 The RSBB uses the protobuf_comm library for communication.
 All communication uses UDP, over two types of channels.